 After 500m of walking along this easy Kananaskis hike, you’ll reach a large sign for the Flowing Water trail.
 This stretch of hiking trail is notable not just for the wildflowers (yup, still tons here too), but because it runs parallel to the Kananaskis River, just before it meets the confluence with the Bow River.

 When you are not looking at the beauty of the Kananaskis River through the pine trees and dogwoods, take a moment to enjoy the views of Mt.
-Yamnuska ahead of you.
+Yamnuska ahead of you (home of the popular, yet challenging Mount Yamnuska hike).

 At the 0.7km mark of the Flowing Water trail, you’ll reach a spur trail to the right with stairs down to the Kananaskis River.
 It’s nice to get a closer look at this beautiful Alberta mountain river, but besides a closer look, there’s not much down there.
 Be sure to read the warning signs before going down – the warnings about water level changes are quite real.